 Ravi is a traveler and foodie who loves to visit off-the-beaten-track places and understand the culture, history and customs behind them.

-The Cave Filled with Priceless Treasures
+The Cave Filled With Priceless Treasures

 It leaps at you, straight out a page from the Arabian Nights.

-Ali Baba standing outside the mysterious cave and uttering the words ‘Open Sesame’.
+Ali Baba standing outside the mysterious cave and uttering the words "Open Sesame".
 And suddenly the cave opens up revealing the priceless treasures hoarded by the forty thieves.

 Except that, this one is for real.

-Situated in the Rajgir town of Bihar, India, the Son Bhandar caves are two rock-cut caves that were hollowed in the cliff of the hill during the 3rd and 4th century AD.
+Situated in the Rajgir town of Bihar, India, the Son Bhandar caves are two rock-cut caves that were hollowed in the cliff of the hill during the 3rd and 4th centuries AD.
 These caves were created by the famous Jain saint Muni Vairadevi as a residence for Jain hermits who wanted to meditate in peace.